 - FiO2 - 24% - 90% (it does not go higher)

-- Safe & Easy to Use: Designed with all people in mind, the oxygen mask is simple setup: 1.
-Check the package is intact; 2.
-Unpack and check that the oxygen pipe is intact.
-3. Connect the catheter port to the oxygen supply port of the oxygen equipment, open the oxygen equipment, and adjust the flow rate to the appropriate level; 4.
-Ensure that the oxygen pipe is tightly connected to mask; 5.
-Adjust the oxygen mask elastic band and metal strip to ensure that it is snug to the face
+- 【HOW TO USE】1.
+Check that the packaging is intact; 2.
+Unpack and make sure the oxygen tube is not damaged; 3.
+Connect the catheter port to the oxygen supply port of the oxygen equipment, turn on the oxygen equipment and adjust to the appropriate flow rate; 4.
+Ensure that the oxygen tube and mask are tightly connected; 5.
+Adjust the oxygen mask elastic band and metal strip to ensure a snug fit to the face.

 - 🔹Features: Lightweight, odourless, adjustable headband with 3 additional foam pads.
 Super soft cannula reduces pressure on the face and ears.